Emilie-thp/final_project_thp/README.md

 Also they access to projects link where they will find all the projects created by the association members.
 A complete access to the events organized by the association, same for blog (Articles) pages, which is available through the navbar.

-However only administratons can create, edit or delete PROJECTS and ARTICLES.

 If they want to get in touch with administrators, visitors can complete and send a CONTACT form.
 The administrator webmaster will receive a warning email to let them know.

 -----